-Rumor has it that Apple will release an iPad mini with a price in the range of Kindle Fire will be coming out this November at an almost irresistible price of $199.‘s popular .
+Rumor has it that Apple will release an iPad mini with a price in the range of Amazon’s popular Kindle Fire will be coming out this November at an almost irresistible price of $199..
 The

 “We believe this lower priced iPad could be priced in the mid-to-high-$200 range,” said Ticonderoga Securities analyst Brian White in an investor note about the thought of most analysts.
 “We expect this will be followed by a much more powerful, feature rich standard-priced iPad 3 in (the second quarter of 2012).”

 Apple understands that the Kindle Fire could be the dreaded iPad killer.
-Not to mention, full-featuredtablets, such as the Galaxy 10.1, are gaining more traction than any of the tablets from other heavyweights in the consumer electronics industry.
+Not to mention, full-featured Android tablets, such as the Samsung Galaxy 10.1, are gaining more traction than any of the tablets from other heavyweights in the consumer electronics industry.

 White said he heard rumblings of an iPad mini while he was touring component supply manufacturers overseas.
 He noted that the “mini” moniker refers to the‘s lower price and not necessarily a smaller screen size.

 “Our research is pointing to the unveiling of a lower priced iPad in the first few months of 2012 that is aimed at expanding the company’s market potential by tapping into a more price sensitive consumer segment,” White wrote.
 “Essentially, this ‘iPad mini’ will also fend off the recently announced Amazon Kindle Fire that addresses the low-end market with a $199 price tag but could lead to bigger ambitions from the online retailer in the future.”